College is all about reaching new heights and going on adventures, and the Pacific Northwest is full of places to explore outside the city limits.

 - Gifford Pinchot National Forest (including Mount St. Helens)

 - Oregon Dunes National Recreation Area (on the Oregon coast)

 In the Snow

 Ski or snowboard?
 Mount Hood is just an hour away from Portland.
-Among the ski areas on the mountain, Timberline has the longest ski season in America--and Ski Bowl is the largest night skiing venue in the country.
-For information on all the major ski areas in Oregon, visit Oregon Skiing.
+Among the ski areas on the mountain, Timberline has the longest ski season in America—and Ski Bowl is the largest night skiing venue in the country.
+For information on all the major ski areas in Oregon, visit Ski Oregon.